nickyangjun/LiteFileDownloader/README.md

     });
 ```

-if you want the DownloadListener callbck in Android Main thread, please use the annotation of ExecuteMode.
+If you want the DownloadListener to callbck in Android Main thread, please use the annotation of ExecuteMode.

+enjoy yourself.